pagodingo/BlogHub/README.md

 ### Blogs powered by GitHub

-This project was created to help users host and browse through a repository of Markdown files & images using GitHub.
+This project was created to help people quickly host their own knowledge base from a repository of Markdown files & images on GitHub.

 For example, <a href="https://bloghubdemo.netlify.app/" target="_blank">a blog where I frequently offload knowledge of PEGA</a>: a low-code, Business Process Management platform.